saikishu/image-processing-algos/bgsub/README.md

 * Initial threshold (k) and temporal window (𝜌) values are set based on trail and error.

 ###Instructions to Run

+1. Install and configure OpenCV.
-1. Download image sequence from here: [Office Dataset](http://wordpress-jodoin.dmi.usherb.ca/static/dataset/baseline/office.zip)
+2. Download image sequence from here: [Office Dataset](http://wordpress-jodoin.dmi.usherb.ca/static/dataset/baseline/office.zip)
-2. Extract images into Images directory.
+3. Extract images into Images directory.
 (Image file names format: inxxxxxx.jpg
-3. First 619 images are used for generating binary threshold version of image in000620.jpg.
+4. First 619 images are used for generating binary threshold version of image in000620.jpg.
 Adjust variables as need be.
+5. Compile and run.